elementary-Inc/blog/_posts/2024/2024-11-26-os-8-available-now.md

 ## Get A New Computer

-Our hardware retailers [Laptop with Linux], and [Star Labs] are offering elementary OS 8 out of the box starting today!
+Our hardware retailers [Laptop with Linux], [Star Labs], and [Slimbook] are offering elementary OS 8 out of the box starting today!
 Visit retailers' individual sites for more information.

 <div style="text-align: center" markdown="1">
 [Shop Devices][store]{: .button }